AllStarLink/ASL3-Manual/docs/config/simpleusb_conf.md

 ```

 ### txoffdelay=
-This option determines the number of 20ms audio frames the transmitter has to be un-keyed before a hardware COR signal is considered valid, and COR is asserted to `app_rpt`.
+This option determines the time in milliseconds the transmitter has to be un-keyed before a hardware COR signal is considered valid, and COR is asserted to `app_rpt`.
 If `rxondelay` is also set (non-zero), then the transmitter has to be off for `txoffdelay` **AND** COR has to be active for `rxondelay` before COR is asserted to `app_rpt`.
-The default is `0`.
+The default is `0`, maximum is 60000 (60000ms = 60s).
 Leave this setting at `0` or commented out for normal "repeater" or other full duplex nodes.

 Sample: